 Background

-In modern life science research, post-translational modifications (PTMs) are increasingly recognized as playing a central role in regulating cellular function and signal transduction.
-PTMs alter the activity, stability, and interactions of proteins through chemical modifications, thereby affecting fundamental biological processes such as cell growth, differentiation, and apoptosis.
-These modifications include various forms such as phosphorylation, acetylation, ubiquitination, and glycosylation, and they play an indispensable role in cell biology and cancer research.
+In modern life sciences research, post-translational modifications (PTMs) are increasingly recognized as playing a central role in the regulation of cellular functions and signal transduction.
+PTMs chemically modify proteins, thereby altering their activity, stability, and interactions, which in turn influence fundamental biological processes such as cell growth, differentiation, and apoptosis.
+These modifications encompass a variety of forms, including phosphorylation, acetylation, ubiquitination, and glycosylation, and they play an indispensable role in cell biology and cancer research.

 IMG_257